MMP241007/SCCMATLAB-TASK-1/README.md

 Special thanks to the SCC team for providing this opportunity to demonstrate MATLAB skills.

 ## 📧 Contact
-For any queries regarding this submission, please contact via institute email.
+For any queries regarding this submission, please contact via institute email(me24i1014@iiitdm.ac.in).

 ---